higherkindness/mu-scala/docs/src/main/tut/index.md

 // optional - for using the jodatime marshallers. libraryDependencies += "io.higherkindness" %% "mu-rpc-marshallers-jodatime" % "0.17.0"

+// optional - for using the client cache. libraryDependencies += "io.higherkindness" %% "mu-rpc-client-cache" % "0.17.0"
 ```

 [comment]: # (End Replace)